 One of the ways in which the People's Republic of China (PRC) and the Communist Party (CCP) defined itself was through propaganda art.
-Although the propaganda poster was very much part of the political reality of the early PRC, the medium was not invented by the CCP.
 Throughout its long history, the Chinese political system has used the arts to present and spread correct behaviour and thought.
 Literature, poetry, painting, stage plays, songs and other artistic forms were produced to entertain, but they also had to educate the people in what was considered right and wrong.
-Once the PRC was established in 1949, propaganda art was used to give concrete expression to the abstract policies and the many different grandiose visions of the future that the CCP entertained.
-In a country with as many illiterates as China had in the 1940s and 1950s, visualising abstract ideas worked especially well.